 You generally do not have to obtain a building permit to make normal repairs, although there are exceptions to this rule.
 Additions, finishing an attic or basement, or changing interior walls are examples of alterations that require a building permit.
-A wood-burning stove or an indoor hot tub typically require a permit.
-Exterior additions such as a deck, pool, fence, shed, or garage typically require a building permit.
-The following type of work often requires a building permit:
+A wood-burning stove or an indoor hot tub typically require a building permit.
+Exterior additions such as a deck, pool, fence, shed, or garage often require a building permit.
+The following type of work typically requires a building permit:

 - New construction.

 - Alteration of an existing building.

 - An addition to an existing building.

 - Cutting of part or all of a wall or partition.